 The Ripley Bonfire Association was established in 1955, however, bonfire celebrations existed in the village for many years before this.
 Whilst the exact date of the first bonfire in the village is not known, and is now probably lost to the mists of time, the earliest recorded information on the bonfire that we know of dates back to 1934.

-The Association, which is a not-for-profit organisation, has continued to run the bonfire ever since and nowadays consists of approximately 14 committee members who meet at regular intervals from April onwards to plan that year’s bonfire and the other local events we are involved in.
+The Association, which is a not-for-profit organisation, has continued to run the bonfire ever since and consists of 13 committee members who meet at regular intervals throughout the year to plan that year’s bonfire and other local events we are involved in.
 As the bonfire has continued to grow over the decades, now attracting up to 12,000 people, it has required more planning and more hands on deck to ensure that it is not only a successful night but also a safe one.

 It would not be possible to run the bonfire in its current format without the help and support from a much wider group of volunteers.
 These volunteers perform a variety of tasks both leading up to and during the event, including building the bonfire, erecting marquees, collecting money and marshaling the crowds.
 Without this group of volunteers it would not be possible for us to run such a successful and safe Bonfire Night and our thanks go out to all of them.

 We are always interested to hear from people who would be able to help, be that throughout the year or just on the night.
 If you would be interested in helping run this amazing event then please visit the ‘Get Involved’ page on this website.
 On there you will be able to find out more about the different areas where you can help and how you can contact us to express your interest.

 As well as the bonfire, the Association also runs a barbeque stall at the Ripley Event in July and a mulled wine stall at the Ripley Christmas Fair in December.
 If you would like to find out more about these two events please visit the ‘Useful Links’ page under ‘Welcome’ from the Main Menu.